moveit/moveit.ros.org/documentation/contributing/continuous_integration/index.markdown

 ## Running industrial_ci jobs locally

-To setup your enviroment for running the CI workflows locally follow [these instructions from industrial_ci's documentation](https://github.com/ros-industrial/industrial_ci/blob/master/doc/index.rst#run-industrial-ci-on-local-host)
+To setup your environment for running the CI workflows locally follow [these instructions from industrial_ci's documentation](https://github.com/ros-industrial/industrial_ci/blob/master/doc/index.rst#run-industrial-ci-on-local-host)

-Industrial CI is configured using enviroment variables.
+Industrial CI is configured using environment variables.
 These can be found by expanding the top of the industrial_ci step in the CI job you'd like to replicate.
 If you use [this job](https://github.com/ros-planning/moveit2/runs/2468526504) as an example you'll see this at the top of the industrial_ci step:

 ```
 Run ros-industrial/industrial_ci@master